Dementia: Epidemiology

 The annual incidence of dementia diagnosis is nearly 10 million worldwide.
 Almost half of new dementia cases occur in Asia, followed by Europe (25%), the Americas (18%) and Africa (8%).
-The incidence of dementia increases exponentially with age, doubling with every 6.3 year increase in age.
+The incidence of dementia increases exponentially with age, doubling with every 6.3-year increase in age.
 Dementia affects 5% of the population older than 65 and 20–40% of those older than 85.
 Rates are slightly higher in women than men at ages 65 and greater.
 The disease trajectory is varied and the median time from diagnosis to death depends strongly on age at diagnosis, from 6.7 years for people diagnosed aged 60–69 to 1.9 years for people diagnosed at 90 or older.

-Dementia impacts not only individuals with dementia, but also their carers and the wider society.
-Among people aged 60 years and over, dementia is ranked the 9th most burdensome condition according to the 2010 Global Burden of Disease (GBD) estimates.
-The global costs of dementia was around US$818 billion in 2015, a 35.4% increase from US$604 billion in 2010.
+In 2019, there were 1.62 million dementia-related deaths worldwide.
+This is expected to increase to 4.91 million by 2050.

+In 2022 and 2023, dementia was the leading cause of death in England and Wales.

+Deaths from dementia in the U.S. have tripled in the past 21 years, rising from around 150,000 in 1999 to over 450,000 in 2020, and the likelihood of dying from dementia increased across all demographic groups.

+The genetic and environmental risk factors for dementia disorders vary by ethnicity.
+For instance, Alzheimer's disease among Hispanic/Latino and African American subjects exhibit lower risks associated with gene changes in the apolipoprotein E gene than do non-Hispanic white subjects.

+In the United States in 2017, over 37% of dementia cases in the United States were associated with cardiometabolic conditions, though the risk varies across regions.
+The eight key contributors were diabetes, heart failure, atrial fibrillation, coronary artery disease, heart attacks, strokes, hypertension and high cholesterol.
+Among these, stroke was the most significant factor, doubling the risk of developing dementia (2.2 times higher), followed closely by heart failure (2.1 times) and hypertension (78% increased risk).
+In contrast, high cholesterol had the weakest correlation, associated with a 27% increased risk.
+However, there were also geographic disparities, and individuals living in the U.S. South faced a higher likelihood of dementia related to cardiovascular conditions and diabetes.